el634dev/garden-redesign/README.md

 >
 > After downloading the HTML file, edit the link tag in head section and change it to be the name of your stylesheet (e.x. `<link rel="stylesheet" media="screen" href="styles.css">`)
 >
-> Then add your own styles and design to CSS Zen Garden's HTML file without modifying it
+> Then add your own styles and design to CSS Zen Garden's HTML file without modifying it and use other designs as inspiration